zenoss/ZenPacks.zenoss.MySqlMonitor/docs/body.md

 Note that the query ` select host from mysql.user` should have an entry '%' for 'host' field to ensure the remote connection.

-Please note that "MySqlDeadlockPlugin" used to detect deadlocks in MySQL requires PROCESS / SUPER priviledges (depending on MySQL version.
+Please note that "MySqlDeadlockPlugin" used to detect deadlocks in MySQL requires PROCESS / SUPER privileges (depending on MySQL version.
 Pugin use SQL query like: "SHOW ENGINE INNODB STATUS" to retrieve this information).
 So for security reasons this plugin may be disabled.

 Migration
 ---------